ELEC5622-Health-Group-7/healthApp/README.md

 #
 Usage:
+OS: windows, 64bit
-1. Copy the HEM folder into windows PC.
-Make sure there is run.exe and data.txt in the folder.
+1. Copy all the files and folders into the windows PC.
-2. Copy the
+2. run in terminal: python manage.py runserver
 3. Register on the website
 4. Connect the device
 5. Run local app run.exe